Kenneth732/Weather-Application/README.md

 ## Getting started

-Welcome to the search Weather project, which is a demonstration of what I have learnt so far, using iteration of Arrays(looping), DOM manipulation, Communication with a server using the fetch API and json-server package.
+Welcome to the Search Weather Condition project, which will help in checking weather of places, this is a demonstration of what I have learnt so far, using iteration of Arrays(looping), DOM manipulation, Communication with a server using the fetch API and json-server package.

 ## Project setup